justeat/JustEat.RecruitmentTest/Test.Data.Engineer.md

 Please make this a **single** zip file named `{yourname}-{role-applied-for}.zip` containing your solution to the technical test.

+As a guide, it is advisable that you spend between 30 and 90 minutes on the code test.

 ## Technical Test

 ### Technical Introduction